Makalah-S/IFSC-1310/README.md

 /*Comments*/

+Target Types (CSS):
-id - 100 ponts
+ID - 100 Points
-class - 10 points
+Class - 10 Points
-type - 1 point
+Type - 1 Point

+Try and design the CSS as if it's a Python program.
+Find what the elements have in common and grop them as such.
+Perhaps it'll help to map out what you desire to do and see how you could research such.
+It's not to bad, now is it?